 “The disappearance of Mala and Edek was discovered during roll call in the evening.
 Mala’s messenger friends were interrogated about her whereabouts.
 As they gave nothing away, they were stripped of their functions and assigned to the Strafkompanie (Penal Company).
 The next morning, the SS commandant of Auschwitz-Birkenau, Josef Kramer, sent telegrams to police posts and checkpoints in the area.”

 There are conflicting accounts of their escape and capture.
 Martin Gilbert’s version of the escape in a 1985 claims Galiński managed to steal the uniform of a female member of the SS, a camp guard, whereupon the lovers walked out of the main gate and boarded a train to Kracow.
+That account is likely erroneous.

 Click to enlarge these photos.

 Dreadful tortures followed for both of them upon capture.
-The pair was taken to Block Eleven in Auschwitz where they were detained for more than a month.
+The pair was taken to Block Eleven in Auschwitz where they were detained in separate cells for more than a month.
 This was extraordinary long time for anyone to remain inside The Bunker.
 Few people survived inside for a week.
 As Kraus and Kulka put it, “The SS styled it the ‘educational block’ and it represented the culmination of all their bestiality, known as ‘intensified discipline’.”
 The penal block was first in Camp BIb before it was in the men’s camp BIId.

 Inside Block 11, even though they were detained in separate cells, the besotted pair remained connected.
 The story goes that they could whistle to each other down a hallway and a friendly guard passed notes between them.
 When the ever-gallant Galiński was allowed outside briefly for exercise he would stand beside what he thought was Zimetbaum’s cell window and sing an Italian aria.
 How such details were known and recorded is a mystery.
 They could be fanciful.
 Nonetheless, there can be no argument as to whether or not the couple’s teamwork in the face of overwhelming odds was inspiring.
 While their romance had blossomed inside the camp, other fellow prisoners did whatever they could to foster and protect it.